By MICHAEL FAIRLIE //

 Considering that Mike Maccagnan and the Jets have taken two quarterbacks with potential in the past two drafts that they have been grooming, it makes more sense to let them battle it out with McCown for the starting role in 2017.
 Why not see what you have before you add another mind to mold?
 There are only so many snaps to go around on the practice field and unless they have already made the decision to give up on Bryce Petty it makes little sense to bring on another developmental prospect.

-Assuming that Bryce Petty, who has four starts on a patchwork offense on a downward spiral, is a bust is way premature.
+Assuming that Bryce Petty, who has four starts with a patchwork offense on a downward spiral, is a bust would be way premature.
 The same can be said for Hackenberg, who did not even see the field in 2016.
 The book is far from closed on either one of these two, so why not at least give them a chance?

 Another position of need on the team is cornerback.
 Adding Morris Claiborne to take over for the underachieving Darrelle Revis was a start, but it is only a one year fix, and that is if Claiborne can even make it through the year.
 Justin Burris, who is in his second year, has displayed the potential to be a shutdown corner but is far from having proven that consistently on the field.
 He has flashed at times, but given the limited reps he received in 2016 it is hard to tell what he can develop into in the long run.